Ishtiaqasif/MindFork-Assessment/README.md

 # MindFork-Assessment
-1. Import mindforkbd.bacpac from the git root
+1. Import mindforkbd.bacpac from the git root as Named 'MindForkDB'
 2. Change the dataSource from Connection Gateway
 3. Run the project
 4. Click on "Get Feedback(API)" link